Pravin-CS/PhonepePulseVisualizer/README.md

-# PhonepePulseVisualizer
-# PhonePe Pulse Analytics 📊💡  Unlock financial insights with PhonePe Pulse Analytics!
-Extract, transform, and visualize data from the PhonePe Pulse GitHub repository.
-Utilize live geo visualizations, MySQL database integration, and over 10 dropdown options for dynamic analysis.
-Explore the world of financial analytics now! 🌐🚀
+# PhonePe Pulse Analytics 📊💡

+PhonePe Pulse Analytics is a data analysis tool designed to extract insights from the PhonePe Pulse GitHub repository.
+Explore financial metrics with live geo visualizations, MySQL integration, and dynamic dropdown options.

+Explore financial insights seamlessly with PhonePe Pulse Analytics.
+Follow the setup instructions in the documentation for a smooth data exploration experience.

+## Key Features
+- Data extraction from PhonePe Pulse GitHub.
+- Transformation and cleaning for optimal analysis.
+- MySQL integration for efficient storage.
+- Live geo visualizations with Streamlit and Plotly.
+- Over 10 dropdown options for dynamic data analysis.

+## Tech Stack
+- Python
+- Streamlit
+- Plotly
+- MySQL
+- GitHub API

+## Contribution
+Contributions are welcome!
+Open issues or submit pull requests to enhance the analytics experience.

+Explore financial data like never before with PhonePe Pulse Analytics! 🌐🚀